sajee05/Obsidian/Notes/07 Topper/AIR 28 MAINS/Society.md

     - Bollywood hip-hop
 - Erosion of Traditional Values:
 - Global Awareness and Solidarity on issues like climate change, human rights, and social justice
-    - Fridays for Future, #metoo
+    - Fridays for Future, # MeToo
 - Social and political fragmentation within societies
     - Brexit, Make America Great Again campaign
 - Revival of local culture